-While I was chatting with my mom on the phone about her Detroit-style pizza recipe, she also told me how she loved [she still loves to actually] to recreate recipes at home — that apple doesn’t fall to far from the tree.
+While I was chatting with my mom on the phone about her Detroit-style pizza recipe, she was telling me how she loved [she still loves to actually] to recreate recipes at home — something I already knew because hello?! that apple doesn’t fall to far from the tree.;)

-My mom told me about the time when she read a request in the Royal Oak Tribune food section, that someone was looking for the recipe to the Machus Red Fox Salad.
-First of all, this was before internet, before food blogs and before a simple entry into the Google search bar could answer your question in seconds.
+She told me about the time when she read a request in the Royal Oak Tribune food section, that someone was looking for the recipe to the Machus Red Fox Salad dressing.
+First of all, this was before internet, before food blogs and way before a simple entry into the Google search bar could answer your question in seconds.
 People turned to their local newspaper and had to wait and hope to find an answer.
 Huh.
-Imagine that.
+Imagine that?

 Of course, my mom had already made a copycat version of the Machus Red Fox salad dressing and replied back to the newspaper, I’m assuming via postal mail and The Tribune printed my mom’s recipe in the newspaper, giving her full credit.
 My mom still has the clipping attached to a recipe card.
 How cool is that??

 I asked my mom for that recipe too and she texted me a snapshot of the article.

 Later that night, I was thinking about our phone call and wondered how did a salad get the name Machus Red Fox?
 There had to be a story there, right?
 It was too late to text my mom, so I did a quick Google search [bless you technology!] and what I found out, made her story so much more interesting than it already was.
 From what I found/read, the Red Fox was a hip restaurant in its prime during the 60’s and 70’s (and eventually closed in 1996) that mainly wealthy people frequented.
 It also is the last place Jimmy Hoffa was seen at.